 Red Velvet COLOR SECRETS

 The trick to using our Red Velvet Color when baking cakes and cupcakes is to lower the pH.
 You can do this by substituting baking powder in place of baking soda, using a natural non-alkalized cocoa powder, adding more white vinegar to your red velvet recipe, to achieve a bright red color.
-This simple modification makes all the difference as to whether or not the color bakes out in the center leaving a red-orange, and maintaining the bright red throughout the entire cake.
+This simple modification makes all the difference as to whether or not the color bakes out in the center leaving a red-orange, or maintains a bright red throughout the entire cake.